All Products

 Disabling the Point-in-time Recovery feature also disables the log backup capability, which makes point-in-time recovery unavailable.
 Proceed with caution.

-• You can download existing data or log backups to a local machine for data archiving.
-You can also download backups and upload them to OSS.
-For more information, see Download backups.
+• Download backups: Download data or log backups for archiving.
+You can also upload backups to OSS.